MP Estate Planning UK

 Understanding Trusts and Inheritance

-Trusts play a vital role in inheritance planning, offering a way to protect and manage your assets.
-As we explore the concept of trusts, it’s essential to understand their significance in securing your family’s financial future.
+Trusts play a vital role in inheritance planning, offering a way to protect and manage your assets for future generations.
+As we explore the concept of trusts, it’s essential to understand their significance in securing your family’s financial future — particularly in an environment where the IHT nil rate band has been frozen since 2009 while property values have continued to climb steadily.

 What is a Trust?

-A trust is a legal arrangement where one party, known as the settlor, transfers assets to another party, the trustee, to manage for the benefit of the beneficiaries.
-This arrangement allows for the assets to be distributed according to the settlor’s wishes, providing a level of control and flexibility in estate planning.
+A trust is a legal arrangement — not a separate legal entity — where one party, known as the settlor, transfers assets to another party, the trustee, to hold and manage for the benefit of the beneficiaries.
+The trustees become the legal owners of the assets, but they must manage them according to the terms set out in the trust deed.
+This arrangement allows the assets to be distributed according to the settlor’s wishes, providing a level of control and flexibility that a will alone simply cannot achieve.
+Crucially, because the trustees — not the individual — hold the assets, those assets can be shielded from threats such as care fees, divorce settlements, and IHT.

 A serene and inviting scene showcasing the formation of a trust for inheritance.
 In the foreground, a family gathers around a polished wooden table, engaged in a thoughtful discussion.
 Soft, natural lighting filters through large windows, casting a warm glow over the scene.
 In the middle ground, a trusted advisor, dressed in a tailored suit, guides the family through the process, their expressions reflecting the importance of the task at hand.
 The background features a cozy, library-like setting, with bookshelves lining the walls, conveying a sense of stability and wisdom.
 The overall atmosphere is one of trust, collaboration, and a shared commitment to securing the family's future.